Security of the Fischlin Transform in Quantum Random Oracle Model: Preliminaries

 An oracle query to the superposition oracle is implemented using the unitary operator $O$ given by

 When the compressed oracle is queried, a unitary $O_{X Y D}$, acting on the query registers $X$ and $Y$ and the oracle register $D$, is applied, given by

 with

-where $\operatorname{CNOT}_{Y D_x}|y\rangle\left|y_x\right\rangle=\left|y \oplus y_x\right\rangle\left|y_x\right\rangle$ for $y, y_x \in\{0,1\}^l$ and acts as identity on $|y\rangle|\perp\rangle$
+where $\operatorname{CNOT}_{Y D_x}|y\rangle\left|y_x\right\rangle=\left|y \oplus y_x\right\rangle\left|y_x\right\rangle$ for $y, y_x \in\{0,1\}^{\ell}$ and acts as identity on $|y\rangle|\perp\rangle$

-\textbf{Query algorithms.} We now outline the structure of a quantum algorithm interacting with a compressed oracle.
-The adversary has registers $XYZ\outputreg$, where $X$ is the query input, $Y$ the query output, $Z$ is the local workspace of the algorithm and \outputreg is the register that is measured to produce the final output. $D$ is the compressed oracle database register that is inaccessible to the algorithm except via oracle queries.
+\textbf{Query algorithms.} A quantum algorithm interacting with a compressed oracle works as follows.
+It has registers $XYZ\outputreg$, where $X$ is the query input, $Y$ the query output, $Z$ is the local workspace of the algorithm and \outputreg is the register that is measured to produce the final output. $D$ is the compressed oracle database register that is inaccessible to the algorithm except via oracle queries.

-Let $|\phi_i\rangle$ denote the adversary's state before the $(i+1)$-th query, and $|\phi_i'\rangle$ the state immediately after that query, The adversary then applies a unitary $U$\footnote{Without loss of generality, this unitary does not depend on $i$: We can include a counter register $Z_N$ in $Z$ which keeps track of the number of queries that have been applied thusfar, and effectively apply a unitary $U_i$ after the $i$-th query by defining $U$ as a controlled unitary with control register $Z_N$} on $(x,u,z)$, leaving $D$ unchanged, to obtain
+Let $|\phi_i\rangle$ denote the adversary's state before the $(i+1)$-th query, and $|\phi_i'\rangle$ the state immediately after that query, The adversary now applies a unitary $U$\footnote{WLOG, this unitary does not depend on $i$: We can include a counter register $Z_N$ in $Z$ which keeps track of the number of queries that have been applied thus far, and set $U$ as a controlled unitary controlled on $Z_N$ and increment $Z_N$.} on $XYZ$ to obtain

 Thus, after $q$ queries, the overall computation evolves as: \begin{enumerate} \item Start in some initial state $|\phi_0\rangle$. \item For each $1\leq i\leq q$: \begin{enumerate} \item Apply the oracle $O_{XYD}$ to obtain $|\phi_i'\rangle$. \item Apply $U_{XYZ\outputreg}$ to obtain $|\phi_i\rangle$. \end{enumerate} \item At the end, perform a computational basis measurement of register $\outputreg$. \end{enumerate}